fms-faisal/skyview-apartments-client/README.md

 # **Completed Project: Building Management System**

 ## **Overview**
-The **Building Management System (BMS)** is a robust web application designed to manage various aspects of a building, including user and admin functionalities.
+The **Skyview Apartments** is a robust web application designed to manage various aspects of a building, including user and admin functionalities.
 The system is built using modern web development technologies and includes features such as user authentication, CRUD operations, and responsive design.

 ## **Key Features**

 ### **User Dashboard**
-The user dashboard provides a personalized interface for users to view their profile, make payments, and access announcements.
+The user dashboard provides a personalized interface for users to view their profiles, make payments, and access announcements.
 It includes features such as:
 - **Profile Information**: Displays name, image, and email.
 - **Agreement Details**: Shows agreement accept date and rented apartment details.
 - **Payment History**: Includes search functionality for payment records.